opensearch-project/documentation-website/_analyzers/tokenizers/standard.md

 # Standard tokenizer

 The `standard` tokenizer is the default tokenizer in OpenSearch.
 It tokenizes text based on word boundaries using a grammar-based approach that recognizes letters, digits, and other characters like punctuation.
-It is highly versatile and suitable for many languages, because it follows Unicode text segmentation rules ([UAX#29](https://unicode.org/reports/tr29/)) to break text into tokens.
+It is highly versatile and suitable for many languages because it uses Unicode text segmentation rules ([UAX#29](https://unicode.org/reports/tr29/)) to break text into tokens.

 ## Example usage